Coronavirus Preparedness at the Co-op

 - Please help protect cashiers and yourself by bagging your own groceries, if you are able.

 - Plexiglass barriers have been installed to help protect cashiers and shoppers where social distancing isn't possible.
-Thanks to the many shoppers who encouraged this addition.

 - You'll find social distancing reminder stickers at checkout stands and throughout the store.
 Thanks for helping to share your space.